Taking a few simple steps can help craft an effective volunteer program

-Taking measures to optimize your volunteer program helps you increase your nonprofit’s reach in the community.
+Taking measures to optimize and create an effective volunteer program helps you increase your nonprofit’s reach in the community.
 A strong volunteer program attracts top-performing volunteers – not to mention community support, grants, and quality staff members.

-How effective is your volunteer program?
+Want to create an effective volunteer program?
 Do volunteers continue to serve after their initial volunteering experience?
 What can you do to build relationships and boost the effectiveness of your volunteer program?

 Below are a few tips for increasing effectiveness and impact.